johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-03-strongly-typing-react-query-s-usequeries/index.md

 image: ./strongly-typing-usequeries.webp
 tags: [useQueries, react-query]
 hide_table_of_contents: false
-description: 'Learn how to strongly type \'useQueries\' in \'react-query\' with \'useQueriesTyped\'.
+description: 'Learn how to strongly type `useQueries` in `react-query` with `useQueriesTyped`.
 A wrapper function provides the strongly-typed API.'
 ---

 `react-query` has a weakly typed hook named `useQueries`.
 It's possible to turn that into a strong typed hook; this post shows you how.